ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `count` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 16: The number of threads created to handle connections metric metadata" caption-side="top"}
+{: caption="The number of threads created to handle connections metric metadata" caption-side="top"}

 #### MySQL The number of threads in the thread cache size
 {: #ibm_databases_for_mysql_thread_cache_size}